 Snowball, a rescue cow enjoying Tower Hill

-This organisation specialises in helping animals who are at risk of being put to sleep – including dogs, cats and rabbits.
+This South West-based organisation specialises in helping animals who are at risk of being put to sleep – including dogs, cats and rabbits.
 They rehome them carefully by finding appropriate foster and forever homes.
 This home is run by a member of Mature Vegans and Veggies UK, Gina.
 She told us, “I started it up just over 4 years ago.
 We are a holistic rescue, and believe in high quality food and treats and non-toxic treatments where possible.”
 You can help by donating, or displaying their flyers in your local area.

 This charity takes in and rehomes large dogs.
 They’re based in Kent, and rehome to England, Scotland and Wales.
 It’s run by a special group of volunteers who do everything from admin to fundraising, dog walking, cleaning kennels, fostering, transporting and more.
-Support them buy purchasing some of their amazing stock online – 100% of profits go to the rescue!
+Support them by purchasing some of their amazing stock online – 100% of profits go to the rescue!
 Or just make a donation.

 No pup is too big a challenge for Large Breed Dog Rescue